 Where are ticks found in Australia?
 Generally, paralysis ticks are mostly found along the East Coast of Australia.
 However, vet clinics as far west as Melbourne have reported paralysis tick cases in recent years.

-Infographic of tick distribution in Australia.
-Note: while the Brown Dog Tick and the Cattle Tick can spread diseases, only the Paralysis Tick causes deadly paralysis.
+While the Brown Dog Tick and the Cattle Tick can spread diseases , only the Paralysis Tick causes deadly paralysis.
 Most tick prevention products cover all species of ticks, however, the Paralysis Tick is the major species of concern.

 Many people in temperate parts of the country get by without tick protection and tend to just use flea protection.
-However, while heat maps are helpful, we recommend checking with your local vet clinic as they will know whether ticks are a problem in your area.
+However, while maps are helpful, we recommend checking with your local vet clinic as they will know whether ticks are a problem in your area.

 So which is better, topical or oral treatments?
 In general, most vets in high-risk tick areas believe that oral treatments are the most effective form of flea and tick prevention in dogs.
 This is partly due to the fact that at the moment, oral treatments tend to contain newer drugs, which seem to have less resistance.
 An exception to this is the recently released Bravecto spot-on which is available for cats and dogs.